 Amazon – $78

-DnD has a set of core rules from it’s creator Wizards of the Coast.
+Dungeons & Dragons has a set of core rules that are needed to play the game.
 Most groups will have (or need) the Dungeon Master’s Guide, the Monster Manual, and the Player’s Handbook.
-If the person you are buying for is playing in a group that already has these books but don’t own them themselves, they can still make great coffee table books.
+If the person you are buying for is playing in a group that already has these books but doesn’t own them themselves, they can still make great coffee table books.

-These books, like the core rulebooks, are published by Wizards of the Coast.
+Like the core rulebooks, these books are published by Wizards of the Coast.
 However, these supplements contain ways to expand your games.
-In order, we recommend purchasing:
+In order, we recommend purchasing the following: